 SC14 noted that no stock assessments were conducted for Pacific bigeye thresher shark in 2018.
 Therefore, the stock status descriptions from SC13 are still current for Pacific bigeye thresher shark respectively.
-Updated information on catches was not compiled for and reviewed by SC14.
+Updated information on catches was not compiled for and reviewed by SC14. [adopted]